zry3fr/DS-2002-F25/Labs/Lab_2_Git.md

 4. Inside of that subdirectory, create a `README.md` file.
 5. Paste the code below into that file, and fill out the appropriate fields.
 If you'd like to include an image of yourself (jpg, png, gif, etc.) add it to your subdirectory as well.
 Introduce yourselves!
 If you need an example for reference, see [this page](https://github.com/austin-t-rivera/ds_2002-directory/blob/ecbac67d680d881c7a5b50d133998529e1d1e591/people/atr8ec/README.md).
 Here is a Markdown [reference](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for formatting your page.

-    Be sure the first line uses the `#` character followed by your name.
+    Be sure the first line uses the `#` character followed by a space and your name.

     ```
     # Your Name